mysociety/alaveteli/community/index.md

 It you're just starting out, saying hello on the mailing list is a great way to begin <img src="{{ site.baseurl }}assets/img/icon_smile.gif" alt=":-)">

+## mySociety international team

+mySociety has very limited capacity to run a handful of Alaveteli sites for willing volunteers.
+Contact our <a href="mailto:international@mysociety.org">international team</a> for more information.

 ## IRC